-Read on for more information about handlebar tape materials, thickness and installation.
+Read on in this best handlebar tape buying guide for more information about handlebar tape materials, thickness and installation.

 Handlebar tape can differ in a number of ways, the primary ones being the material used in its construction and the thickness of that material.
 Traditionally, racing cyclists preferred a thinner, low-profile bar tape offering a ‘direct feel’ the sensation of being in contact with the road, for sharper handling and whipcrack responses in a crit race or sprint to the line.
 However the rise in popularity of sportive-type leisure cycling has seen thicker, more cushioned tapes take over, as non-competitive riders appreciate the extra bit of comfort and ability to absorb road buzz, which lessens the likelihood of discomfort over long rides.